To whom is the Forum addressed?

 This is planned as an online open space for artists and cultural practitioners with interest in health and well-being to connect, present relevant projects and discuss common challenges and possible collaborations.
 Participants are invited to propose in advance topics for discussion or express their interest to present their project.

-Let's explore together how arts and culture interventions can contribute to people’s health and well-being
+Let's explore together how arts and culture can contribute to people’s health and well-being.

-Programme sessions will take place online, while specific workshops, policy dialogues and art events will be organised in person, in Cluj-Napoca.
-You will receive technical details about participation by email after completing the registration form.
+Programme sessions take place online, while art events are organised in person, in Cluj-Napoca.
+You will receive technical details for your participation by e-mail after completing the registration form.

 Participation is free of charge and registration is open until October 24th.

-We invite you to be part in a dialogue with experts and decision makers about cultural well-being projects and interventions
+We invite you to be part of a dialogue with experts and decision makers about cultural well-being projects and interventions